-Many people tend to feel excited and become involved in plans for an upcoming wedding, especially when the bride or groom is part of the family.
-The most important wedding in world history is the Marriage Supper of the Lamb to His bride, the church of God.
+The most important wedding in world history is the Marriage Supper of the Lamb to His bride.
 Are we getting ready for it?

-The Parable of the Ten Virgins is without doubt prophetic concerning the attitude of Christians at the end time.
-Martin Collins discusses the differences between the wise and foolish virgins, drawing out principles we can apply to our Christian walk.
+The Parable of the Ten Virgins is prophetic concerning the attitude of Christians at the end time.
+The wise and foolish virgins each have things to teach us.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.